What is the Personal Qualities Assessment?

 Medical schools around the world have a need to select their medical students often from a very large number of applicants.
 Traditionally, high academic ability has been the major, if not the only selection criterion.

-For a number of reasons a selection policy based purely on academic marks is no longer appropriate.
+For a number of reasons a selection policy based purely on academic marks is no longer appropriate (click here to read more).
 Firstly, there is no simple correlation between the level of prior academic achievement and success in health professional courses or later practice.
 Secondly, selection based solely on academic criteria might unreasonably discriminate against particular groups.
-Finally, and perhaps most importantly, the community has strongly indicated a desire for graduating health practitioners who have a demonstrated ability to communicate with and relate to their patients, in addition to having the necessary highly developed levels of skill within their field.
+Finally, and perhaps most importantly, the community has strongly indicated a desire for graduating health practitioners who have demonstrated personal skills, in addition to their advanced medical skills and knowledge (click here to read more).